MannLabs/alphadia/docs/installation.md

   The rest of the config values are taken from `default.yaml`, unless you overwrite any value from there in your `config.yaml`.

-4) Start the container
+4) Start the container (this command will change once the container is available on Docker hub)
 ```bash
 docker run -v $DATA_FOLDER:/app/data/ --rm alphadia-docker
 ```
-Alphadia will start running immediately.
+AlphaDIA will start running immediately.
 Alternatively, you can run an interactive session with `docker run  --rm -it  alphadia-docker bash`